 Cycling to Kuang Si Waterfall

-23 km one way and it’s hilly.
+It’s 23 km one way and it’s hilly.
 You’ll want a good bike with gears and if it’s a hot time of year, set out very early.
 Beware it will be dusty and smoky during hot-dry season (February-April).
 One option is to cycle one way and catch a tuk-tuk back or vice-versa.
-The journey to the falls is the uphill battle.
-It’s fairly straightforward to navigate your way there.
-Get a Hobo Area Map for peace of mind.
+The journey to the falls is the uphill battle, though fairly straightforward to navigate.
+Here’s the Hobo Area Map of the route.

 Pro: Slow down to see villages and the views